nightgrey/ansi/README.md

 [API reference](https://nightgrey.github.io/ansi/).

-**Note**: This project does not have complete feature-parity with the original Go library and I would probably not recommend using it for production use.
+**Note**: This project does not have complete feature-parity with the original Go library.
+See [comparison & differences](#comparison--differences) for more.
+Additionally, I would probably not recommend using it for production use.

 **Installation**